European Union law

 Block 4: European Union law in close-up,

 This block will then add some more flesh to the bones of the EU structure you will have explored so far.
-Here you will be engaging with topical discussions in environmental and competition law, while also looking at consumer rights.
+Here you'll be engaging with topical discussions in environmental and competition law, while also looking at consumer rights.

 The delivery of content via the module website will be supported by online and face to face learning events.
 The face to face events are going to be delivered in the form of three day schools, which are spread across the module to prepare you directly for the various assessment points.
 There will be online equivalents for those events as well as additional OU live sessions supporting your skill development in certain areas.